Paddle and Pick

 We have a number of initiatives across the estate, see below for some more detail on one’s we are particularly proud of;

-In 2015 we installed Ultra-sonic units in the Canal at Paddington Basin, these units provide an environmentally friendly solution to control algae in lakes and canals.
+We have installed Ultra-sonic units in the Canal at Paddington Basin, these units provide an environmentally friendly solution to control algae in lakes and canals.

 All of our recyclable waste goes to a materials recovery facility and for items that can’t be recycled these go to a waste to energy site.
 We also try to bring new initiative’s to Merchant Square where possible.

 Every year we participate in WWF’s Earth Hour turning off as many lights as possible across the Estate and Buildings.
-In 2016 this took place on Saturday 19th March at 8.30pm.

 Energy Saving lights